-- Depending on your thin client model, download the relevant BIOS file from www.dell.com/support. - If you are upgrading BIOS using Wyse Management Suite, register your thin client to Wyse Management Suite. - (i) NOTE: On thin clients that run ThinOS versions earlier than ThinOS 9.1.6108, you must upgrade the operating system image first.
-Then, upgrade the BIOS after the operating system image is successfully upgraded.
-Do not upgrade the BIOS and the operating system image together.
-If you upgrade the BIOS and the operating system image together, the BIOS upgrade is ignored, and you cannot upgrade the BIOS to the ignored version.
+- Depending on your thin client model, download the relevant BIOS file from www.dell.com/support. - If you are upgrading BIOS using Wyse Management Suite, register your thin client to Wyse Management Suite. - NOTE: On thin clients that run ThinOS versions earlier than ThinOS 9.1.6108, you must upgrade the OS image first, and then upgrade the BIOS after the OS image is successfully upgraded.
+Do not upgrade the BIOS and the OS image together.
+If you upgrade the BIOS and the OS image together, the BIOS upgrade is ignored, and you cannot upgrade the BIOS to the ignored version anymore.
 You must upgrade the BIOS to another version.

-1. Open the Admin Policy Tool on the thin client or go to the ThinOS 9.x policy settings on Wyse Management Suite.

-- 2. On the Configuration Control | ThinOS window, click the Advanced tab. - 3.
+- 1. Open the Admin Policy Tool on the thin client or go to the ThinOS 9.x policy settings on Wyse Management Suite. - 2.
+On the Configuration Control | ThinOS window, click the Advanced tab. - 3.
 Expand Firmware and click BIOS Firmware Updates. - 4.
 Click Browse and select the BIOS file to upload. - 5.
 From the Select the ThinOS BIOS to deploy drop-down list, select the BIOS file that you have uploaded. - 6.
 Click Save & Publish.